Best Beaches in Florida for Beachcombing & Shelling

 No two beaches are the same, nor does any one beach have the same selection of shells from day to day.
 One day might bring a beach full of pen shells.
 A visit to the same beach a week later might reveal a nice selection of cockleshells and sunray Venus clams.

 Experienced beachcombers know to look for shells at low tide and after storms or unusually strong tides.
-All beaches have shells, but some of the best beaches in Florida for consistently productive shelling are located in southwest Florida, on the Gulf.
+All beaches have shells, but some of the best beaches for shells in Florida are located on the Gulf in southwest Florida.

 Sanibel Island is the most famous, and deservedly so.
 Its shallow waters and beaches are so favored by shellers that their bent-over, shell-hunting body position has been dubbed the “Sanibel stoop.”
 And no visit to Sanibel is complete without a visit to the Bailey-Matthews Shell Museum.